memgraph/docs/products/memgraph/upcoming/reference_guide/reference-guide.md

 ### Making a backup

-Memgraph comes with couple of queries that allow you to safely make a backup of the files containing its data.
+Memgraph comes with a couple of queries that allow you to safely make a backup of the files containing its data.
 {% page-ref page='./making-a-backup.md %}